-Winter tyres, properly selected and checked before the winter season, can significantly improve your driving safety.
-Are you wondering whether the tyres you own are still in good condition?
-Check if you need a new set and stay safe.
+Choosing the right winter tyres can significantly improve your driving safety.
+If you are wondering whether the tyres you own are still in good condition, check out this article to see if you need a new set to stay safe.

-CChecking the condition of your winter tyres before the season starts is a must.
-Only properly selected winter tyres can guarantee the optimum level of road safety.
-Their condition is best checked before the start of the winter season, so they can be replaced or repaired in time, if need be.
-When winter starts, everyone will start queuing at the garages, so it may take longer to find and mount the right model.
-It’s better to avoid it.
+Checking the condition of your winter tyres before the season starts is a must.
+Only properly selected snow tyres can guarantee you safety during unpredictable winter weather.
+Their condition is best checked before winter, so they can be replaced or repaired in time, if need be.

 Winter tyres – checking their condition

-The easiest way to check if our winter tyres are still good is to examine them carefully.
+The easiest way to check if your winter tyres are still good to use is to examine them carefully.
 Careful inspection will only take a few minutes and it will allow you to fully assess the condition of your tyres.

 How to examine your winter tyres quickly and effectively?
-Here are our tips:
+Here are a few tips:

-If you find bulges, cuts or ripped blocks, then go to a professional service centre to check the problem.
-Damaged or rotten tyres can be particularly dangerous in winter.
+- If you find bulges, cuts or ripped blocks, then go to a professional service centre to check out the problem.
+Rotten or damaged tyres can be particularly dangerous in winter.

 How deep is the tread in a new winter tyre?

 The tyre tread is critical to ensuring driving safety in winter.
 Unfortunately, tyres get worn out in everyday use.
-The tread should be checked regularly, because good condition of the tyre tread is the best guarantee of the tyre’s wet grip capacity and effective prevention of aquaplaning.
+That’s why the tread should be checked regularly, because only tyres kept in good condition guarantee that the tyres will be safe, have a better grip and will be able to prevent aquaplaning.

-The right tread depth is particularly important for winter tyres which work in much more extreme conditions than summer tyres.
+The right tread depth is particularly important for snow tyres which work in much more extreme conditions than summer tyres.
 As the tread wears down, winter tyres lose their properties, which impedes driving safety.
-Taking into account the latest tests, the optimum operational limit of tyre tread is 4.5 mm.
+Taking into account the latest tests, the lowest operational limit of tyre tread is 4.5 mm.
 Winter tyres with less tread lose their traction and can be dangerous in difficult conditions.

-Measuring the tread depth using a match, ballpoint pen and a caliper.
+DIY tyre tread check Measuring the tread depth using a match, ballpoint pen and a caliper

 The tread depth is not the only aspect that should be taken into account when checking tyres.
 Rotten or damaged tyres also need replacing.
-In particular, cheap winter tyres from unverified manufacturers tend to have less durability.
-Not all cheap winter tyres are of low quality, but it is worth to think carefully before purchase and it is best to choose reputable winter tyre brands.
+In particular, cheap snow tyres from unverified manufacturers tend to have less durability.
+Not all cheap winter tyres are of low quality, but it’s worth thinking carefully before purchasing such models.
+Usually it’s best to buy winter tyres from reputable brands.